Celecoxib

 • Take celecoxib with food.

-• Talk to your doctor if they're ongoing.
+• Talk to your healthcare provider if they continue.

 • Serious stomach problems such as really bad stomach pain, blood in the stool or black stools, cough or vomit up blood or dark coloured vomit.